thetillhoff/workshop/docs/labs/lab_3/1_hands_on.md

 ## Todo Service on localhost and Todo Database on AWS - IaC edition

-Now, with the new database, we need to update the database configuration in the `todo-service/database.ts` file.
+Now, with the new database, we should update the database configuration in the `todo-service/database.ts` file.
-Instead of having the values hardcoded in the application, create a `todo-service/.env` file and add the following variables:
+But instead of having the values hardcoded in the application, we'll use a more flexible approach with environment variables this time.

+Create a `todo-service/.env` file and add the following variables:

 ```sh
 DB_HOST=postgres